 If you are considering selling your valuable dental practice, have already started the process but the selling isn’t happening nearly as fast as you had hoped, it’s time to reassess your situation.
-To secure the highest value for your dental office and years of goodwill, you need exposure to multiple buyers, and, the right circumstances that highlights your practice in the best light and elicits the intended results.
+To secure the highest value for your dental office and years of goodwill, you need exposure to multiple buyers, and, the right circumstances that highlight your practice in the best light and elicits the intended results.
 To understand the crux of this blog, we have done some research for you and listed the five best buyers you can target.

 Forget the new grads — they may be years from making any type of long-term commitment.
 Here the focus is on buyers that might otherwise not consider your practice as the desired target.
-To accomplish this, different marketing tools need to be used, but more importantly the different features of your practice need to be highlighted “differently” each time.
+To accomplish this, different marketing tools need to be used, but more importantly, the different features of your practice need to be highlighted “differently” each time.
 For instance, one ad might stress your years of goodwill, while another would emphasize the specialty treatment typically referred out, and a third, possibly the longevity of key staffers that would commit to working with the prospective buyer.
-Same solid dental practice, but different buyers attracted on each new wave of ads or promos.
-If these seems like too complex, keep in mind that these are only some of the decisions made a by a dental practice broker every day on each of his listings … and, in California, a broker like Lou Bermudez (one of the founders of the dental practice sales industry over 35 years ago) will easily incorporate this marketing know-how into every practice sale.
+Same solid dental practice, but different buyers attracted to each new wave of ads or promos.
+If these seem too complex, keep in mind that these are only some of the decisions made by a dental practice broker every day on each of his listings … and, in California, a broker like Lou Bermudez (one of the founders of the dental practice sales industry over 35 years ago) will easily incorporate this marketing know-how into every practice sale.

 Group or Corporate Buyer

 There is no denying that larger corporations have made an impact on dentistry in California, and while you may be adverse to sell your practice to one of the larger conglomerates, it is often the group with 5-15 practices that more aggressively pursues adding another practice.
-Also, consider the leverage IF your have a group practice interested.
+Also, consider the leverage IF you have a group practice interested.
 You can consummate the sale, or often secure better terms just with the potential of selling to another.
 This “leverage” now clearly puts your dental practice sale squarely on your terms!

 The Absentee Owner / Buyer